abhimvp/RedditClone/README.md

 - for now we use this counter for comments , later we will use this for upvote and downvote as well.

 #### Voting - Upvotes & DownVotes

+#### SearchBar component - Frontend

+- The last thing to do is add the ability to search, because we need to be able to search for subreddits and things like post , we will see how to do that.Let's build the search bar component.